 5. Candidate Speaking or Participating as Non-Candidate

 Candidates for public office may also be invited to speak at either campus in their individual capacities as a non-candidate.
-For example, an incumbent state governor running for re-election, who is also an alumn,may be invited to speak in her capacity as an alumnae without the activity constituting an impermissible political activity.
-During the speech, no reference should be made to the governor’s status as a candidate for public office nor should any campaign activity occur in concurrence with the speech.
-Any promotional material related to the speech should make clear that the governor is appearing in her capacity as an alumna, without any mention of her candidacy for re-election.
+For example, a, a candidate running for public office may be invited to speak in their capacity outside their candidacy without the activity constituting an impermissible political activity.
+During the speech, no reference should be candidate’s status as a candidate for public office nor should any campaign activity occur in concurrence with the speech.
+Any promotional material related to the speech should make clear that speaker is appearing in their specific capacity, without any mention of candidacy for public office.

 Candidates are allowed to enter residence halls and apartments, with approval, but are limited to only the designated lobby or commons area, beginning no earlier than 10:00am and ending no later than 7:00pm.
 Candidates are explicitly prohibited from entering the personal dwelling unit of all residence halls and apartments.
 Candidates must present reasonable and proper identification in order to gain access to campus residential buildings.

 Upon approval to visit campus, the Office of Student Affairs and the Department of Public Safety must receive details regarding the candidate’s visit to campus, including staff or companions coming to campus with the candidate and/or any personal security details.
 The Director of Public Safety or their designee will serve as the primary contact regarding security issues for political candidate events and be responsible for determining and coordinating necessary safety planning and staffing.